nextsimhub/nextsimdg/docs/installation.rst

     git clone https://github.com/nextsimhub/nextsimdg.git

-or a specific version :
+You will get the main branch of the code, if you need a specific version :

 .. code::